Almost everyone is familiar with Term life insurance.

 There are others available as well.
 These riders are bought separately and for an additional premium.
 Level term policies are very basic policies which can be used in a variety of life insurance needs.
-We recommend for anyone looking for level term (or for any type of life insurance policy) that they always use an independent life insurance agent.

 Some companies advertise “renewable” term policies.
 Although you select a 20-year term, for example, the policy may be renewable every 5 years.
 This means your premiums increase every 5 years because the cost is based on your age.
 Be careful you understand the plan being advertised.